Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 • End the ministry if necessary.

-After you're done making a new plan, it's time to make changes to your ministry.
+After you've created a new plan, it's time to implement changes to your ministry.
 Then, you'll continue the church ministry evaluation process all over again.

 The evaluation process may seem like a lot of work, and that's because it is.
 It's also never really finished.

-However, it can be the key to getting your church ministries off the ground.
+However, it can be the key to getting your church ministries off the ground and promoting spiritual development.
 It can even take your ministries from good to great.

 Church Ministry Evaluation Form